alissatroiano/Slangman/PROJECTSTORY.md

 ## Inspiration

-Slangman is a US slang word game inspired by the classic game, 'Hangman'.
-Slangman's humorous (and sometimes explicit) dictionary of words was inspired by the fun, anonymous nature of the Reddit platform.
+Slangman is an English word game inspired by the classic game, 'Hangman'.
+Slangman's humorous (and sometimes explicit) dictionary of words was inspired by Gen Z slang words and terms that are commonly used on the internet.
+The reason I decided to build this particular game is because I think the fun, anonymous nature of the Reddit platform makes it the perfect place to host a tounge in cheek game like this.

 ## What it does